petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-users-and-permissions/modeling-b2b-relationships-with-liferay-accounts.md

 1. Input `Opportune Optics NY` as the account name.
 Select `Business` as the account type.
 Click _Save_.

 1. Click the _Users_ tab and click the add icon to add new users.
 Click _Assign Users_ and select Noah Norman and Sarah Stanley from the list of users.
-Click _Assign.
+Click _Assign_.

    ![Select the users to assign to the account.](./modeling-b2b-relationships-with-liferay-accounts/images/01.png)

 1. Noah and Sarah should now appear under the list of users associated with the account.
 Click the options icon next to Noah Norman and click _Assign Roles_.
 Select _Order Manager_ and click _Done_.
 In the same way, assign the _Buyer_ role to Sarah.
+These default account roles come with different permissions in which the buyer can view and add items to an accounts cart, while the order manager can view and approve an order.

    ![Select the role to assign to an account user.](./modeling-b2b-relationships-with-liferay-accounts/images/02.png)